-As previously mentioned, while historical data provides a great basis for demand forecasting, sometimes you'll also need to consider more qualitative factors.
+As previously mentioned, while historical data provides an excellent basis for demand forecasting, you may need to consider more qualitative factors.
 These include future events and external market factors, such as sales promotions and competitor activity.
-Make sure you input any sales and marketing insights you have into your forecasts to make them as accurate as possible.
+Ensure you input any available sales and marketing insights into your forecasts to make them as accurate as possible.